-The City of Etna's water division infrastructure already possesses an easement on the private land therefore this project will fall under those easement rights however a former contract for SRWC to maintain the real time flow station will need to be executed.
-Discussions and verbal approval with the City of Etna leadership has already been obtained so the agreement merely needs to be formalized by Board Resolution by the City Council.
+The City of Etna's water division infrastructure already possesses an easement on the private land therefore this project will fall under those easement rights.

 17. Has planning and design for this project been completed?
 If not, please describe the status of planning and design.